Twisted shift preserving operators on $L^{2}(\mathbb{R}^{2n})$: Introduction

 These works were later generalized to locally compact abelian groups by Cabrelli and Paternostro in \cite{cabrelli} and independently by Kamyabi Gol and Raisi Tousi in \cite{kamyabi,KamyabiTaiwan}.
 These results were studied for a non-abelian compact group in \cite{Shravan}.
 Recently a generalized spectral theorem for normal bounded shift preserving operators has been proved by Aguilera et al in \cite{Aguilera}.
 In another recent work, Barbieri et al \cite{Barbierigppreserving} consider a second countable locally compact abelian group $G$ and operators defined on subspaces of $L^{2}(G)$, which are invariant under the action of a group $\Gamma$, a semi-direct product of a uniform lattice of $G$, with a discrete group of automorphisms.
 They generalize the notion of shift preserving operators to ``$\Gamma$ preserving operators'' and obtain a spectral decomposition for such operators.
 Apart from these theortical works the shift preserving operators are useful in signal processing applications, particularly in digital filter modeling.\\

+Twisted convolution is a non-standard convolution which arises while transferring the convolution of the Heisenberg group to the complex plane.
+Under this operation of twisted convolution, $L^{1}(\mathbb{R}^{2n})$ turns out to be a non commutative Banach algebra.
+Hence the study of (twisted) shift-invariant spaces on $\mathbb{R}^{2n}$ completely differs from the perspective of the usual shift-invariant spaces on $\mathbb{R}^{n}$.
 There are several works available in the literature in connection with shift-invariant spaces, frames, Riesz bases, wavelets on the Heisenberg group and its variants such as polarized Heisenberg group, A.Weil's abstract Heisenberg group.
-(See \cite{azita_shannon,azita_bracketmap,arati_orthonormality,arati_muckenhoupt,arati_abstarct_H.G,saswata_H.G,Das_H.G}).
+(See \cite{shannon,Mayeli,arati_orthonormality,arati_muckenhoupt,Arati,saswata_H.G,Das_H.G}).
 In order to study shift preserving operators in future in the context of Heisenberg group, we first attempt to study shift preserving operators in connection with twisted shift-invariant spaces in this paper.
 In fact, in order to study problems related to the group Fourier transform on the Heisenberg group $\mathbb{H}^{n}$ whose underlying manifold is $\mathbb{R}^{n}\times\mathbb{R}^{n}\times \mathbb{R}$, an important technique is to take the partial Fourier transform in the central variable and reduce the study to the case $\mathbb{R}^{2n}$.
 Then the analysis on the Heisenberg group can be investigated by first looking into the analysis based on the Weyl transform and twisted convolution.\\